qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_reports.rst

 most basic level, you can think of a :guilabel:`Field Group Section` as the equivalent of a :ref:`print atlas <atlas_generation>`.
 You select a layer to iterate over, and the report will insert a section for each feature found.
-Selecting the new
-::guilabel:`Field Group Section` section reveals a number of new related settings:
+Selecting the new :guilabel:`Field Group Section` section reveals a number of new related settings:

 .. figure:: img/field_group.png
    :align: center